Live Dealer Roulette

 3Features

 Bets are not accepted once the ball falls onto the wheel track.
-At the end of the round, the dealer announces the winning number verbally and congratulates the lucky players who are automatically credited with their winnings by the software.
+At the end of the round, the dealer verbally announces the winning number and congratulates the lucky players, who are automatically credited with their winnings by the software.

 Gaming controls